 Adults that were subjected to competition were reared from eggs collected from the population cage.
 They were reared under moderate density (300 – 500 per bottle) at their testing temperature regimes.
-After eclosion, individuals emerged within the same 48 hours were kept together in mixed-sex containers.
+After eclosion, individuals that emerged within the same 48 hours were kept together in mixed-sex containers.
 Two days after the first observation of egg-laying, adults of different sexes were separated and then they were used as the founders in 5ml-food vials the next day.
 Founders laid eggs in vials for two days before being discarded.
 Offspring of the founders experienced intra- and inter-specific competition over food and space in the vials.
 Offspring that successfully developed to adulthood were identified to species and counted.
-The above animal preparation and competition were conducted in incubators set at alternating temperature regimes